Read This First

 Prompt 3: What is the degree of commitment in most religions to 1) logical coherence and 2) a rigorous epistemology?

-The central claim is this: The degree of commitment within most religions to logical coherence and rigorous epistemology varies widely, influenced by the traditions, doctrines, and theological interpretations of each faith.
+In plain terms: The degree of commitment within most religions to logical coherence and rigorous epistemology varies widely, influenced by the traditions, doctrines, and theological interpretations of each faith.

-The added editorial insight is that a definition becomes philosophical when it disciplines use.
+A definition becomes philosophical when it disciplines use.
 It should tell the reader what would count as a misuse of Religion, not merely what the term roughly means.

 Some religious traditions place a high value on logical coherence within their theological frameworks and doctrines.
 For instance, classical theism, as found in Christianity, Islam, and Judaism, has produced sophisticated theological systems where logical consistency is paramount.
 Scholars within these traditions, such as Thomas Aquinas in Christianity, Maimonides in Judaism, and Al-Ghazali in Islam, have made significant efforts to reconcile faith with reason and ensure their theological assertions are logically coherent.